Moinak-Majumdar/portfolio-mobile-app/README.md

 ### Backend
  Backend of this app is created with express and mongodb (mongoose).

-Live : <a href="https://github.com/Moinak-Majumdar/portfolio-server">git repository</a>
+visit : <a href="https://github.com/Moinak-Majumdar/portfolio-server">git repository</a>

 ### Thanks to